esp-rs/book/src/overview/using-the-standard-library.md

 When using `std`, you have access to a lot of features that exist in [esp-idf][esp-idf-github], including threads, mutexes and other synchronization primitives, collections, random number generation, sockets...

-[esp-rs/esp-idf-svc](https://github.com/esp-rs/esp-idf-svc) adds extra support for services/modules not available in the standard library, such as Wi-Fi management, NVS (non-volatile storage), networking services, such as `httpd` and `ping`, etc.

 ### Relevant `esp-rs` crates

 | Repository            | Description                                                                                                   |